 Each of your parents will complete their own CSS Profile at cssprofile.org.
-You and your custodial parent will complete your CSS Profile using your College Board account/log-in credentials.
+You and the parent who provided the most financial support will complete your CSS Profile using your College Board account/log-in credentials.
 If both of your parents have access to your College Board account, you should change your password so your parent’s financial information will remain private.

-Your noncustodial parent will need to create a College Board account if they don’t currently have one (the noncustodial parent should not use the student’s College Board account).
+Your other parent will need to create a College Board account if they don’t currently have one (the other parent should not use the student’s College Board account).

 Creating a CSS Profile Account for Parent Use on cssprofile.org provides instructions on creating a parent account.
 To keep their financial information private, your parents should not share their College Board log-in credentials with each other.